shafiquejamal/kafka-zookeeper-kerberos/README-Kerberos.md

 2. Decide on a subdomain, e.g. `foo-01.mydomain.com`, and create a DNS entry to direct `foo-01.mydomain.com` to the above static IP address.

 3. Create an EC2 instance or get a VPS.
 If using EC2, you might consider one of the Debian Stretch community AMIs (I chose `debian-stretch-hvm-x86_64-gp2-2017-12-17-65723`).
 I selected a T2 Micro with 1 GB RAM and 8 GB Magnetic Storage.
-For the Security Group, allow traffic to ports 22 (for SSH) and 88 (for Kerberos).
+For the Security Group, allow traffic to ports 22 (TCP, for SSH) and 88 (UDP, for Kerberos).
 Assign your static IP address to this instance.

-4. SSH into your instance, and run the `update` and `upgrade` commands:
+4. SSH into your instance, and run the `update` and `upgrade` commands, and install `java`:

+    ```
-    `sudo apt-get update && sudo apt-get upgrade`
+    sudo apt-get update && sudo apt-get upgrade
+    sudo apt-get install -y default-jre
+    ```

 5. Change the hostname on the EC2 instance/VPS to be the FQDN `foo-01.mydomain.com`.
 Instructions are [available at this aws link for the Amazon Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-hostname.html).
 For Debian Stretch, you would replace the contents of `/etc/hostname` with the following